Defined Benefit Plan - CASH BALANCE Plan Advisor

 The investment risks are sole borne by the employer, the increases and decreases of the investments inside of the cash balance plan do not directly affect the yearly participant benefit amounts.

-Common cash balance plan questions
+cash balance plan questions?

-Have a question?
+Have a question about Cash Balance Plans?
 Contact us.

 • What is a Cash Balance Plan?

 A Cash Balance Plan is a type of defined benefit pension plan that allows for significantly higher contribution limits compared to traditional 401(k) or profit-sharing plans.
-It is ideal for high-income earners, business owners, and self-employed individuals looking to maximize retirement savings and reduce taxable income.

 • How does a Cash Balance Plan work?